 Principals' Induction Program

-All principals and assistant or vice principals who are employed for the first time in that capacity on or after January 1, 2008, must complete a Principal's Induction Program within their first five years of employment.
+All principals and assistant or vice principals who are employed for the first time in that capacity in the Commonwealth on or after January 1, 2008, must complete a Principal's Induction Program within their first five years of employment.
 The Induction Program addresses the three core PA leadership standards:

 - The leader has the knowledge and skills to think and plan strategically, creating an organizational vision around personalized student success.